Certifying rings of integers in number fields: Irreducibility

 A finite field is a field with finite cardinality.
 This cardinality is necessarily a prime power and two finite fields of equal cardinality are always isomorphic.
 Thus, we may speak of \textit{the} finite field of cardinality $q$, which we denote by $\FF_q$.
 Remarkably, the irreducible factors of $X^{q^n} - X$ in $\FF_q[X]$ are precisely the irreducible polynomials in $\FF_q[X]$ that have degree dividing $n$.
 This gives rise to an irreducibility test due to Rabin \cite{Rabin}, which forms the basis to our formal irreducibility proofs. \begin{theorem}[Rabin's test] Let $f$ be a polynomial over $\FF_q$ of degree $n > 0$.
 Then $f$ is irreducible if and only if: \begin{enumerate} \item $f$ divides $X^{q^n} - X$ \item $\gcd(f, X^{q^{n/t} }- X) = 1$ for every prime $t$ dividing $n$. \end{enumerate} \end{theorem}

-In Lean, to talk about a finite field, we endow \lstinline|(F : Type*)| with instances \lstinline|[Field F] [Fintype F]|.
+In Lean, to talk about a finite field, we follow the practice in \mathlib and endow \lstinline|(F : Type*)| with instances \lstinline|[Field F] [Fintype F]|.
+The instance \lstinline|[Fintype F]| carries data: a finite set containing all elements of \lstinline|F|.
+We use it rather than \lstinline|[Finite F]|, which merely asserts that \lstinline|F| is in bijection with \lstinline|Fin n|, the canonical type with \lstinline|n| elements, for some natural number \lstinline|n|.
 The previous statement --which we formalized-- reads:

+The term \lstinline|Fintype.card F| is the cardinality of the finite set of all elements of \lstinline|F| coming from the \lstinline|[Fintype F]| instance.

-Arithmetic in finite fields has only been implemented in Lean for fields of prime order (our work on irreducible polynomials can contribute to extending this to higher degree extensions), therefore we focus on the case $q = p$, with $p$ a prime number.
+Currently, automatic computations in finite fields can only be carried out in Lean for fields of prime order (our work on irreducible polynomials can contribute to extending this to higher degree extensions), therefore we focus on the case $q = p$, with $p$ a prime number.
 In Lean, the integers modulo $p$ are represented as \mbox{\lstinline|ZMod p|}, which has decidable equality, allowing us to solve identity goals simply with the \lstinline|decide| tactic.
-Furthermore, if we have the instance \lstinline|Fact (Nat.Prime p)| available, then Lean automatically infers that \lstinline|ZMod p| is a field.
+Furthermore, if we have the instance \mbox{\lstinline|Fact (Nat.Prime p)|} available, then Lean infers that \lstinline|ZMod p| is a field.

-Rabin's test starts by proving $f \mid X^{p^n} - X$.
+Rabin's test starts by proving $f \mid X^{p^n} - X$, where $n$ is the degree of the polynomial $f$ in $\FF_{p}[X]$.
 The obvious way to do this is to provide the factor $s$ such that $X^{p^n} - X = f * s$ and verify the equality.
 There is, however, a problem.
 In general, $s$ will not be sparse and it will be of huge degree equal to $p^n - n$.
 This makes storing it and verifying the corresponding identity infeasible.
-The standard approach taken in computer algebra ~\cite{CAS} is instead to show that $X ^ {p ^ n} \equiv X \pmod f $ using a \textit{square-and-multiply} algorithm, reducing modulo $f$ at each step by performing polynomial division with remainder.
+The standard approach taken in computer algebra~\cite{CAS} is instead to show that $X ^ {p ^ n} \equiv X \pmod f $ using a \textit{square-and-multiply} algorithm, reducing modulo $f$ at each step by performing polynomial division with remainder.
 We currently do not have an effective implementation of polynomial division with remainder in Lean.
 However, with our implementation of polynomials as lists, we can quickly verify multiplications.
 This suggest a certificate for $f \mid X^{p^n} - X$ based on the \textit{square-and-multiply} algorithm.

 This well-known algorithm performs fast exponentiation on any monoid.
-When applied to the ring $\FF_p[X]/\langle f \rangle$, the underlying proposition looks like:
+When applied to the ring $\FF_p[X]/\langle f \rangle$, the underlying proposition looks like this: